Odin-SMR/qsmr/Settings/q_fields.rst

    A scalar value.
 Nominal value of the LO frequency.

 GA_FACTOR_NOT_OK
+   A scalar value.
 The factor with which the Marquardt-Levenberg factor is increased when not a lower cost value is obtained.
 This starts a new sub-iteration.
 This value must be > 1.

 GA_FACTOR_OK
+   A scalar value.
 The factor with which the Marquardt-Levenberg factor is decreased after a lower cost values has been reached.
 This value must be > 1.

 GA_MAX
+   A scalar value.
 Maximum value for gamma factor for the Marquardt-Levenberg method.
 The stops if this value is reached and cost value is still not decreased.
 This value must be > 0.

 GA_START
+   A scalar value.
 Start value for gamma factor for the Marquardt-Levenberg method.
 See the L2 ATBD for a definition of the gamma factor.
 This value must be >= 0.

+INVEMODE
+   A string.
+A short string maning the inversion set-up used.

+MIN_N_FREQS
+   A scalar value.
+The required number of frequencies of each spectrum to start an inversion.
+This number refers to the number of spectra after frequency cropping and quality filtering.

+MIN_N_SPECTRA
+   A scalar value.
+The required number of spectra of a scan to start an inversion.
+This number refers to the number of spectra after altitude cropping and quality filtering.

 NOISE_SCALEFAC
-   A scalar.
+   A scalar value.
 A tuning parameter to adjust the values in Se.
 The thermal noise standard deviation obtained by the L1B data is multiplicated with this factor.

 NOISE_CORRMODEL
   A string.
 Model of correlations inside Se.
 Only correlation between adjecent